-Term Definition Activity the environmentally relevant activity to which this environmental authority relates.
+Term Definition Accepted engineering standards in relation to containment structures, means those standards of design, construction, operation and maintenance that are broadly accepted within the profession of engineering as being good practice for the purpose and application being considered.
+Activity the environmentally relevant activity to which this environmental authority relates.
 An activity may be undertaken on the whole or a part of a site.
 Aqueous waste any aqueous waste including process water, water that has otherwise been used in the carrying out of the activity or sewage, whether or not the waste has been treated, but excluding stormwater.
-Category A or B environmentally sensitive area as defined in Schedule 12, Part 1 of the Environmental Protection Regulation 2008.
-Chemical as defined in Schedule 12, Part 2 of the Environmental Protection Regulation 2008.
-Combustion of fuel does not include fuel used in explosives or by vehicles.
-Contaminant(s) as defined in Section 11 of the Environmental Protection Act 1994.
-Environmental harm as defined in Section 14 of the Environmental Protection Act 1994.
-Environmental nuisance as defined in Section 15 of the Environmental Protection Act 1994.
-Facility the area used for carrying out the ERA including any buildings, disturbed areas or any associated infrastructure Land land excluding waters and the atmosphere.
+Category A or B environmentally sensitive area as defined in Schedule 12, Part 1 of the Environmental Protection Regulation 2008 Chemical as defined in Schedule 12, Part 2 of the Environmental Protection Regulation 2008 Combustion of fuel does not include fuel used in explosives or by vehicles.
+Contaminant(s) as defined in Section 11 of the Environmental Protection Act 1994 Environmental harm as defined in Section 14 of the Environmental Protection Act 1994 Environmental nuisance as defined in Section 15 of the Environmental Protection Act 1994 Land land excluding waters and the atmosphere.
 Land includes land on the authorised place.
-Minimise minimise by taking all reasonable and practical measures to minimise the adverse effect having regard to the following matters: (a) the nature of the harm or potential harm (b) the sensitivity of the receiving environment (c) the current state of technical knowledge for the activity (d) the likelihood of successful application of different measures that might be taken to minimise the adverse effects 3 (e) the financial implications of the different measures as they would relate to the type of activity 206, (f) if the adverse effect is caused by the location of the activity being carried out, whether it is feasible to carry out the activity at another location.
-Nuisance sensitive place nuisance sensitive place includes: - Ialid le within or outside of a dwelling, residential allotment, mobile home or caravan park, residential marina or other residential premises 191. within or outside of a motel, hotel or hostel 7 within or outside of a kindergarten, school, university or other educational institution within or outside of a medical centre or hospital within a protected area under the Nature Conservation Act 1992 , within a marine park under the Marine Parks Act 1992 or a world heritage area within a public thoroughfare, park or gardens within or outside of a place used as a workplace, an office or for business or commercial purposes and includes a place within the curtilage of such a place reasonably used by persons at that place.
+Minimise minimise by taking all reasonable and practical measures to minimise the adverse effect having regard to the following matters: (a) the nature of the harm or potential harm (b) the sensitivity of the receiving environment (c) the current state of technical knowledge for the activity dure likelihood of successful application of different measures that might be taken to minimise the adverse effects (e) the financial implications of the different measures as they would relate to the type of activity , 3Q× (f) if the adverse effect is caused by the location of the activity being carried out, whether it is feasible to carry out the activity at another location.
+Nuisance sensitive place nuisance sensitive place includes: alla within or outside of a dwelling, residential allotment, mobile home or caravan park, residential marina or other residential premises 20 within or outside of a motel, hotel or hostel within or outside of a kindergarten, school, university or other educational institution within or outside of a medical centre or hospital within a protected area under the Nature Conservation Act 1992, within a marine park under the Marine Parks Act 1992 or a world heritage area within a public thoroughfare, park or gardens within or outside of a place used as a workplace, an office or for business or commercial purposes and includes a place within the curtilage of such a place reasonably used by persons at that place.
+Poultry farm complex includes the poultry sheds, poultry handling facilities, sedimentation systems, effluent holding ponds and waste stockpiling and composting areas.
+It does not include effluent or manure utilisation areas.
 Spring the land to which water rises naturally from below the ground and the land over which the water then flows.
-Waters all or any part of a creek, river, stream, lake, lagoon, swamp, wetland, spring, unconfined surface water, unconfined water in natural or artificial watercourses, bed and bank of any waters, non-tidal or tidal waters (including the sea), stormwater channel, stormwater drain roadside gutter, stormwater run-off, and underground water.
+Waters all or any part of a creek, river, stream, lake, lagoon, swamp, wetland, spring, unconfined surface water, unconfined water in natural or artificial watercourses, bed and bank of any waters, non-tidal or tidal waters (including the sea), stormwater channel, stormwater drain, roadside gutter, stormwater run-off, and underground water.
 Watercourse as defined in Section 8, Schedule 12 of the Environmental Protection Regulation 2008.
-Wetland as defined in Schedule 12 of the Environmental Protection Regulation 2008, means an area shown as a wetland on the map of referable wetlands. , alid for all as defined in Section 8, Schedule 12 of the Environmental Protection Regulation 2008. as defined in Schedule 12 of the Environmental Protection Regulation 2008, means an area shown as a wetland on the map of referable wetlands.
+Wetland as defined in Schedule 12 of the Environmental Protection Regulation 2008, means an area shown as a wetland on the map of referable wetlands. as defined in Schedule 12 of the Environmental Protection Regulation 2008, means an area shown as a wetland on the map of referable wetlands.